 Other Conditions

-There are many other conditions that you may have been diagnosed with to explain the cause of the pain in your hands or wrist.
-For example, a slightly less common hand injury is a TFCC tear, which is when the cartilage connecting the wrist to the hand is damaged so badly it causes loss of mobility and great pain.
-Triangular Fibro Cartilage Complex tears are treated by removing the cartilage from the hand and may result in lifelong impairment.
+You may have been diagnosed with other conditions to explain hand or wrist pain.
+One example is a TFCC tear, which occurs when the cartilage connecting the wrist to the hand is severely damaged, causing mobility loss and intense pain.
+Treatment involves removing the cartilage from the hand, which may result in lifelong impairment.

 How Is My Qualification for Surgery Determined?